 The BBC recently produced an hour-long documentary set around Levitt's project and the songs written about travelers he's met in transit.
 The BBC is presently producing a second documentary for TV for release later this year.
-The Museum of Social Justice in Los Angeles mounted a large multimedia exhibition of his work in 2019.
+The Museum of Social Justice in Los Angeles recently mounted a large multi-media exhibition of his work.

 MORE ABOUT DOUG LEVITT AND THE GREYHOUND DIARIES

 He has been interviewed/profiled by CNN, MSNBC, Fox News, Billboard, ITV Channel 4, The Wall Street Journal, the UK's Independent, and Reuters.

 Prior to his Greyhound project, Doug was a London-based correspondent and filed dispatches from places such as Rwanda, Iran and Bosnia for, among others, CNN, NBC and ABC.
 A graduate of Cornell University, where he was a mentee of Carl Sagan's in Critical Thinking, he received a Fulbright Scholarship and earned his masters in Nationalism and Ethnic Conflict from the London School of Economics.
 Before that, he graduated from the Washington, DC public schools.

 He received the Speranza Foundation's Lincoln City Fellowship for his music.